bigcommerce/dev-docs/docs/msf/msf-app-compatibility.md

 ## Compatible versus optimized

-Compatible - works with the data from all storefronts and other sales channels associated with a store
+Compatible - works with the data from all storefronts and other sales channels associated with a store.
 * Your app can handle the basic structural functions of an app -- see the app guide, esp [handling callbacks]()
 * Your app is *channel aware* - can work intelligently with the configuration nuances of multiple storefronts and other sales channels